 Typical project(s) Activities for generation of renewable thermal energy using renewable biomass or biogas for use in residential, commercial and institutional applications.
 Examples of these technologies that displace or avoid fossil fuel use include, but are not limited to, biogas cook stoves, biomass briquette cook stoves, small-scale baking and drying systems, water heating, or space heating systems.
-Type of GHG emissions mitigation action Renewable energy.
+Type of GHG emissions mitigation action • Renewable energy.
 Displacement of more-GHG-intensive thermal energy generation.
 Important conditions under which the methodology is applicable • Each unit (e.g. cook stove, heater) shall have a rated capacity equal to or less than 150 kW thermal.
-Important parameters Monitored: Number of thermal applications commissioned; Proportion of thermal applications that remain operating in year y; Annual consumption of fossil fuel in the baseline and project; The net quantity of renewable biomass or biogas consumed by the thermal application in year y; Net calorific value of biomass type.
+Important parameters Monitored: Number of thermal applications commissioned; The net quantity of renewable biomass or biogas consumed by the thermal application in year y; Net calorific value of biomass type.
 BASELINE SCENARIO Thermal energy production based on fossil fuel.
 PROJECT SCENARIO Thermal energy generation by renewable biomass or biogas.
 Fossil fuel may continue to be used.
-Image: series of the series